Qiuyanglin/lins-lab/content/join/_index.en.md

         - **Bio ICs for Emerging Biomedical Applications**

-        If you are interested in these research areas, we welcome you to apply.
+        If you are interested in these research topics, please feel free to contact us.

-        Contact email: **linqiuyang1991@gmail.com**
+        Email: **linqiuyang1991@gmail.com**

   - block: collection
     content: